A guide to the most beautiful towns in Belgium including small towns, amusement parks, and historic sites in the best cities in Belgium

 Other popular landmarks are its historic center and the Church of our Lady which is the world’s second tallest brickwork.
 It features Michelangelo’s famous sculpture of Madonna and Child as its altarpiece.

 It’s ideal to visit this spectacular city from June to August as it’s when the weather is at its best.
-This weather also makes it the house of best Instagram places to click pictures.
+This weather also makes it the home of best Instagram places in Bruges to click pictures.

-Visit this amazing city to get a glimpse of Belgium’s heritage in every step.
+Visit this amazing city to get a glimpse of Belgium’s heritage at every step.
+If you only have 1 day in Bruges, make sure to check my guide on what to do in Bruges in 1 day.

 Located in the Belgian province of Namur, Dinant brings life to the quote “Great things come in small packages”.